Family Forest Blog

 Moving Past Carbon Business as Usual

 Advance market commitments work.
 It is time we move past carbon business as usual, and it is possible to do so with minor adjustments to how companies invest in and buy credits from projects.
 Carbon credits are a unique mechanism, and they will require companies to adjust the way they do things if they are to perform their function in a comprehensive decarbonization strategy.
-Companies should plan on paying higher prices for credits and on advancing some of their funds in the form of pre-payments.
-Doing so will help the projects, the climate, and, not least, the companies themselves!
+By streamlining the buying process with the auction, we help the projects, the climate, and, not least, the companies themselves!